Hero Background

 Where stone works best

-• Porch columns and bases.
+• Porch columns and bases

-• Entryway surrounds and front steps.
+• Entryway surrounds and front steps

-• Lower exterior sections or wainscoting.
+• Lower exterior sections or wainscoting

-• Chimneys and fireplace stacks.
+• Chimneys and fireplace stacks

-• Feature walls or accent sections.
+• Feature walls or accent panels

 2. Wood: Warm, Inviting Contrast